OpenEx-Platform/docs/docs/usage/inject-caldera.md

 Injects within the Caldera framework can be played on both individual [Endpoints and Asset groups](assets.md).
 Prior to playing injects, [Caldera agents](injectors.md#agent-section) need to be installed on the target machines to enable interaction with the platform.

 Once the agents are deployed, simulations with Caldera injects can be executed.
-The platform will contact the agent to start the ability.
+The platform will contact the Agent to start the ability.
 Subsequently, the agents will report the results to OpenBAS.
 Below is the workflow illustrating the behavior of injects.

 ![Async workflow](assets/inject-caldera.png)